I’m available to take a limited number of speaking engagements per year.

 I’ve given retreats on sobriety, Lent and St. Thérèse of Lisieux.

-I speak from my gut and my heart.
+I share my experience, strength, and hope.
+I speak from my heart.

 PARCHED: ADDICTION AS SPIRITUAL THIRST